 The sessions held at the venues are also the first step for para-cyclists on The Rider Route for the Great Britain Cycling Team, so participants could one day go on to bring home some Paralympic medals.

-There are currently hubs in Manchester, Bath, Nottingham, York, Kent, Leeds, Reading, Middlesbrough, Glasgow, London - Herne Hill and London Lee Valley Velopark.
+There are currently hubs in Manchester, Bath, Nottingham, York, Kent, Leeds, Reading, Middlesbrough, Stourport, Glasgow, London - Herne Hill and London Lee Valley Velopark.